 Music and Movement Storytime

 Preschool kids and their caregivers are invited to join Ms. Jen for Music and Movement Storytime at 10:30am.
 We will sing songs, play instruments, dance, and read stories.
 The rhythms, rhymes, and patterns in music and the use of musical instruments provide fun ways to practice skills that have a direct connection with early literacy.
 This program will share a selection of the many children’s books and stories that have connections with music, sound, and movement.
-For more information, contact Jen at jen.rosenthal@bhpl.net or 374-5515.
+For more information, contact Early Childhood Librarian Jen at jen.rosenthal@bhpl.net or 374-5515.
 This program series was made possible by gifts from generous donors.

 View Event →